Advancing MAPF Toward the Real World: A Scalable Multi-Agent Realistic Testbed (SMART): System Evaluation

 \subsection{Evaluation in Real World}

 Finally, we demonstrate the execution of \mymethod on real-world mobile robots.
 Specifically, we deploy \mymethod on a team of seven JetBot differential-drive robots operating in a structured indoor environment, as illustrated in~\Cref{fig:realworld-exp}.
+While laboratory constraints limit our validation to 7 robots, this experiment demonstrates execution robustness under realistic sensing, actuation, and communication conditions rather than physical scalability.
 The environment is configured as a 4$\times$6 grid, with each cell measuring 0.3$\times$0.3 meters, and both obstacles and boundaries are physically defined.
 A Vicon motion capture system provides accurate real-time localization for the robots.

 Given a set of start and goal locations, MAPF-LNS2 is used on a central server to generate a MAPF plan. \mymethod then processes this plan and transmits control commands to each robot via a wireless network, with a control frequency of 40 Hz.
 Each JetBot follows its assigned commands accordingly.